 - Business consortia-led initiatives have historically focused more on reputation than systemic change

-- Collaboration across supply chain is key, but threatened by business confidentiality and competitiveness concerns
+- Collaboration across the supply chain is key but threatened by business confidentiality and competitiveness concerns

 - Standards and methods for measurement not fully harmonised